 - LG 27GL850-B NVIDIA G-Sync Compatible Gaming Monitor

-- Alienware NEW Curved 34 Inch NVIDIA G-SYNC Monitor
+- Alienware AW3420DW Curved 34 Inch NVIDIA G-SYNC Monitor

 - Acer Predator X27 Pbmiphzx VESA Certified G-SYNC DisplayHDR